isomerpages/ogp-buildforgood/_bfg-environment/Projects/Cats 4 Good.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Cats_4_Good.jpg">
 </div>
-<p>We are Cats 4 Good, a group of NUS students passionate about building
+<p>We are a group of NUS students passionate about building technology for
-technology for social good!
+social good!
 Our mission is to unite community and businesses in our collective fight against food waste while educating everyone along the way.
 Follow us on this exciting journey and be a part of our bid to make a difference!</p>
 <p><strong>Team members: </strong>Sun Ruiheng (Software Engineer/Product),
 Tan Guan Quan (Software Engineer), Justin Wong Jian Hui (Software Engineer), Jessica Tay Jing Yun (Design/Product)</p>